top of page

 Is This Class Right For You?

 Designed for scouts and scout leaders, outdoor enthusiasts and anyone who works or spends time in remote environments.
-Students must be at least 14 years old.
+Students must be at least 14 years old and have a certifcation in Adult CPR/AED.

 This course is taught indoors and outdoors.
 Participants should come prepared to work in all weather envrionments during this course and prepared to work on the ground.